 Man in the Browser (MitB) attacks utilize a trojan horse covertly installed on a computer system that modifies the user's web transactions in real time, intercepting the messages in a public key exchange and replacing the targeted security keys with fake ones.

 Unlike a phishing attack, where an unsuspecting user is redirected to a web address other than their intended target, a MitB attack can occur when the user has typed a URL directly into the browser bar.
-MitB trojans may be detected and removed by antivirus software, and attacks countered using an out-of-brand transaction verification technique.
+MitB trojans may be detected and removed by antivirus software, and attacks countered using an out-of-band transaction verification technique.